 It turns out she has moved to another state, and is only visiting here briefly.
 Thank you, Lord, for arranging this meeting!
 We exchanged our info, so I hope we can talk later.

-As we drove toward home and came near this market, I asked my husband if we could stop.
+As we drove toward home and came near this market, we agreed to stop in.
 I took the picture in the daylight once, but tonight in the dark I could see it was still open.
-We went in and were greeting by a pervading fish sauce smell.
+We went in and were greeted by a pervading fish sauce smell.
 I like it well in my Thai dishes, but filling the store–not much.
 I was trying to just pick up one item and get out of there, get home to cook, but it is another place that keeps you looking at all the many fascinating things you don’t end up buying.

 I saw the bags of MSG, giant rice papers, rice crackers and twenty types of noodles in cellophane packages.
 But I snatched up my tapioca flour and we skipped over the other inviting aisles to the produce section.
 There are usually some very nice vegetable offerings, and we carried a couple of them up front and waited meekly behind the person checking out.

 “If you drink Red Bull, you have got to know this is the original stuff!”
 A tall man with long pale kinky hair had come up behind and was waving some brown bottles.
 “Whenever I can, I come in here and buy this–it’s way better than Red Bull!
 Much more powerful, and cheaper, too!”
 He smiled broadly in his excitement to share his discovery with us, revealing black holes where teeth must once have been.

 So thrilled, he didn’t notice our laden arms, and stepped forward to put his brown tonic bottles on the counter and pay.
 It didn’t take long before he was striding out.
 As the cashier tallied our purchases I said, “I don’t think he needs any Red Bull, Asian or otherwise.”